ewgRa/ogone/README.md

 $ go get gopkg.in/ewgra/ogone.v1
 ```

-You then import it with this import path:
+And then mport it with this import path:

 ```go
 import "gopkg.in/ewgra/ogone.v1"